topkecleon/telegram-bot-bash/README.md

 **Note:** Until v0.941 (mai/22/2020) telegram-bot-bash has a remote code execution bug, pls update if you use an older version!

 ### Why Bash and not the much better xyz?
-Well, thats a damn good question ... may be because I'm an Unix/Linux admin from stone age.
+Well, that's a damn good question ... may be because I'm an Unix/Linux admin from stone age.
 Nevertheless there are more reasons from my side:

-- bashbot will run everywhere where bash is available, from ebedded linux to mainframe
+- bashbot will run everywhere where bash is available, from embedded linux to mainframe
 - easy to integrate with other shell script, e.g. for sending system message / health status
 - no need to install or learn a new programming language, library or framework
 - no database, not event driven, not OO ...